spark-mv/cdn/install.md

 </head>
 ```

+* Replace XXXXX with your Hola customer ID.

 2) [Flash/HLS only] If you play HLS videos with flash technology on your site, you also need to replace videojs SWF with the Hola-enabled version.

 * Download the [Hola-enabled version] (https://client.h-cdn.com/bext/svc/cdn/pub/videojs-flashls.swf) and place it on your own server.